Washington State College of Ohio

-Washington State College of Ohio (formerly Washington State Community College) is a public community college in Marietta, Ohio.
-It was established in 1971 as Washington Technical College and moved to its current location in 1991.
-In December 2023, Washington State Community College has received approval from the Ohio Department of Higher Education to change its name to its current name.
+Washington State College of Ohio (formerly Washington State Community College) is a public community college in Marietta, Ohio, United States.
+It was established in 1971 as Washington Technical Institute and moved to its current location in 1991.
+In December 2023, Washington State Community College received approval from the Ohio Department of Higher Education to change its name to its current name.